go-spatial/tegola/docs/safari-expert-railway.md

 The router strips `/tegola/` before proxying.
 It also maps `/tegola/maps/{mapName}` to Tegola's native `/capabilities/{mapName}.json` endpoint so frontend clients can use the POC TileJSON path consistently.

-The router also serves self-hosted basemap assets from:
+The router may still serve self-hosted basemap assets for rollback diagnostics:

 ```text
 https://dev.meistercrm.com/map-assets
 ```

-Mount the generated map asset directory into `global-router` and set:
+If the fallback is explicitly enabled, mount the generated map asset directory into `global-router` and set:

 ```text
 MAP_ASSETS_ROOT=/opt/map-assets